Capstone-2023-Amanda-Gabe/API/README.md

 🧗🏽**Mission Statement**

-At [App Name], our mission is to empower people to express their unique style through thoughtful outfit planning effortlessly.
+At LookLog, our mission is to empower people to express their unique style through thoughtful outfit planning effortlessly.
 We believe in simplifying daily routines by offering a seamless platform that combines fashion, convenience, and personalized recommendations.
 Our commitment is to inspire confidence, enhance creativity, and make every day a runway for self-expression.

 🧑🏽‍💻**Problem Statement**

-Our fashion calendar application [App Name], caters to fashion-conscious individuals seeking a seamless way to plan their outfits for the week.
-By offering personalized outfit suggestions based on weather forecasts, [App Name] empowers users to confidently express their style while saving time in their daily routine.
+Our fashion calendar application LookLog, caters to fashion-conscious individuals seeking a seamless way to plan their outfits for the week.
+By offering personalized outfit suggestions based on weather forecasts, LookLog empowers users to confidently express their style while saving time in their daily routine.
 With a virtual planner, event planning features, and a focus on convenience, users can effortlessly curate their fashion choices, making each day a canvas for self-expression.

 📝**User Stories**